alucab/alucab.github.io/_pages/about.md

 This project is a work in progress.
 Expect more features and enhancements in the future to further augment its functionality and utility.

-For questions or ideas send me a message here in Github or find me on LinkedIn [Luca Barba (alucab)](https://www.linkedin.com/in/alucab)
+For questions or ideas send me a message in [Github](https://github.com/alucab/vulnerabilitysheets) or find me on [LinkedIn](https://www.linkedin.com/in/alucab)